The New Yorker, of all ‘specialist’ tech magazines out there, has an article on “How the NSA Cracked the Web”!

 The overall consensus in Computer Science is that AI is an enslaving technology — whereas ENCRYPTION methods are tools for freedom and for protecting liberties.
 (Fact number one apparently neglected in this discussion.)

 What’s more though is that AI does not even have any trace of “intelligence” in it (no matter what the mainstream calls it), but it is merely a (slightly) more complex way of connecting list entries, database tables, and networked/distributed information.
-So ultimately merely a “phoebook-lookup” type of “knowledge”, nothing particularly noteworthy actually.
+So ultimately merely a “phonebook-lookup” type of “knowledge”, nothing particularly noteworthy actually.

-And it gets worse when you know how this alleged AI is doing its “learning”: initially by interviewing mediocre contemporaries (who already are severely deficient in knowledge, reason, and even real-life skills) not as to FACT but as to THEIR OPINION about how something is, for instance, spelled or pronounced in their own language (let alone a foreign one!) with — unsurprisingly — dismal results.
+And it gets worse when you know how this alleged AI is doing its “learning”: initially by crawling existing data (so this is not current, but only covers content to a certain “cut-off date”), and also by interviewing mediocre contemporaries (who already are severely deficient in knowledge, reason, and even real-life skills) not as to FACT but as to THEIR OPINION about how something is, for instance, spelled or pronounced in their own language (let alone a foreign one!) with — unsurprisingly — dismal results.
 This is not science but merely poll-taking, and from an unsuitably selected base of participants at that.

 We all know, or at least should still remember even in today’s day and age, that we cannot pop the question “What’s 2 + 2” to a handful of “diverse” groups and let the result be dictated by Trump supporters, the LGBT fringe group, BLM, the Better-Business Bureau or homeowners association, Amnesty International, labour unions, the National Trust in the UK, nor even a “trusted” school board, a Mensa chapter or Wikipedia volunteers.
 Any such attempt clearly is dumb and bound to fail.
 Yet, that’s exactly how the foundations of AI are built.

 It is, therefore, fairly safe to say that AI can actually be discounted as a technology altogether, let alone be seen as “overall beneficial”.
 Anyone alleging this must be severely screwed.
-AI can be dangerous to our health (and wellbeing) though due to the simple fact that police authorities, governments, tyrants, and other forces in today’s public life are pouring (rather diverting or mis-allocating) large sums (of our tax money) into “policing” something that does not need to be (and legally even MUST NOT be!) policed that starkly — hence threatens our culture, our liberty, and everything that makes life worth living quite similar to the ex-Soviet secret police.
+AI can be dangerous to our health (and well-being) though due to the simple fact that police authorities, governments, tyrants, and other forces in today’s public life are pouring (rather diverting or mis-allocating) large sums (of our tax money) into “policing” something that does not need to be (and legally even MUST NOT be!) policed that starkly — hence threatens our culture, our liberty, and everything that makes life worth living quite similar to the ex-Soviet secret police.

 Steve Wozniak and Elon Musk have prominently warned of AI and are trying to halt any further AI research and development until and unless there are reliable rules in place that define what must not be regulated by AI — for precisely the above reasons.